Investment group purchases Trump hotel in DC and is expected to remove Trump name - KESQ

 The Trump Organization has reached a deal with the investment fund CGI Merchant Group to purchase the lease for the Trump International Hotel in Washington, DC, for $375 million, according to a person familiar with the matter.

-The Miami group is expected to remove the Trump name from the hotel and is partnering with Hilton Worldwide Holdings to brand it a Waldorf Astoria, according to the person familiar.
-The deal is subject to approval by the General Services Administration because the federal government owns the property.
+The Miami group is expected to remove the Trump name from the ornate building located a short walk from the White House and is partnering with Hilton Worldwide Holdings to brand it a Waldorf Astoria, according to the person familiar.
+The deal is subject to approval by the General Services Administration (GSA), which will conduct a 60-day review, because the federal government owns the property.

 The Wall Street Journal first reported news of the deal.